How to Live Stream on Zoom with a Professional Video Platform

 Prerequisites for Live Streaming Meetings on Other Platforms

 Don’t want to keep yourself limited to live-streaming meetings on just Zoom?
-You can easily configure your account to support live-streaming of meetings on other video-hosting to live streaming platforms such as Dacast, Facebook, Twitch, and YouTube.
+You can easily configure your account to support live-streaming of meetings on other video-hosting streaming platforms such as Dacast, Facebook, Twitch, and YouTube.

-You can save hassle and time during the stream by checking the settings before you start live streaming meetings.
+You can save hassle and time during the stream by checking the settings before you start live-streaming meetings.
 Here are some of the prerequisites for live streaming meetings conducted on Zoom to other custom video sites:

 If you want to live-stream a meeting, you must have one of these plans: